Parvin-Vaziri/deepfake-video-detection-m2tr/README.md

 - NumPy

 ## Implementation
-## Implementation
-The model was implemented and executed in Google Colab due to GPU and memory requirements.
+The experiments were implemented and executed using Google Colab.